 After so many days dedicated to pastries like doughnuts and waffles, the Avocado day is such a cute and healthier concept.
-Other than allowing people to dress up like avocados (or better off, dress up their little dogs and cats like ones), this day is a good opportunity to discuss health benefits of eating well.
+Other than allowing people to dress up like avocados (or better off, dress up their little dogs and cats like ones), this day is a good opportunity to discuss the health benefits of eating well.
 A great day for wellness and… avocado jokes.

 Target audience: Wellness fans, though due to the humoristic sense of this day it can fit very well for funny content accounts

 5th August – International Beer Day